 Examines the history of African Americans and the struggle of America's largest minority group to secure meaningful first-class citizenship.
 The story of African Americans is an integral part of the American past, and must be examined within the context of that past.
-The course, therefore, focuses on the decisions, for good and evil, that determined public policy regarding Americans of African descent.
+The course, therefore, focuses on the decisions that determined public policy regarding Americans of African descent.
 Offered as needed.

-HST259 Introduction to Ethnic History-Hispanic American 3 class hrs/wk, 3 cr.
+HST259 Introduction to Ethnic History-Hispanic American

 Traces and analyzes various aspects of Hispanic-American life and society.
-Focuses on racial, cultural, educational, economic, and political development of the Hispanic American in the United States.
+Focuses on racial, cultural, educational, economic, and political development of the Hispanic American.
 Offered as needed.